CHECK OUT OUR LATEST RELEASE: THE HUMAN QUOTIENT!

 My sabbatical gave me an opportunity to not only be reminded of a variety of observations I've had over the years, but to gain some fresh perspectives as well.
 The experience planted a seed, inspired a vision, and fueled a desire to address these issues.

-1).
-I decided to restructure my business to offer the collective expertise I'd had the opportunity to develop over the past 20 years through more 1/1 and executive team advisory services, and rebranded accordingly.

 2).
+And therefore decided to restructure my business to offer the collective expertise I'd had the opportunity to develop over the past 20 years to serve that mission, in a way that could be easily accessible, to use and available worldwide.

-In the spirit of sharing expertise, I came up with a pretty radical resource that synthesizes the best of my experience and will absolutely challenge conventional thinking, approaches and services regarding business management, including training and developing leaders, managers and talent.
+3).
+With mission in mind and expertise in human behavior in hand, I came up with a pretty radical resource that synthesizes the best of my experience and will absolutely challenge conventional thinking, approaches and services regarding training and developing leaders and managers, and which positively impacts business management, operations and overall talent management.

 My Big Realization